Chronic testicular pain

 Chronic testicular pain is long-term pain of the testes.
 It is considered chronic if it has persisted for more than three months.
-Chronic testicular pain may be caused by injury, infection, surgery, cancer or testicular torsion and is a possible complication after vasectomy.
+Chronic testicular pain may be caused by injury, infection, surgery, cancer, varicocele, or testicular torsion, and is a possible complication after vasectomy.
 IgG4-related disease is a more recently identified cause of chronic orchialgia.

 One author describes the syndromes of chronic testicular pain thus:

 Diagnosis

 Testing for gonorrhea and chlamydia should be routinely performed.